jefdaj/gitit/README.markdown

   It can also load the top-level functions in a repl, or launch the test wiki (located in `testwiki/`).

+* The "external" plugin lets you make your own external page transform plugins.

 [1]: http://github.com/jgm/gitit
 [2]: https://github.com/jefdaj/jeffwiki